 The University of Michigan Department of Aerospace Engineering is dedicated to connecting with the K-12 community.
 Throughout the year we engage with young students and educators through various outreach events within our state of the art facility, the François-Xavier Bagnoud (FXB) Building and off-site at local elementary, middle and high schools.
 We are always looking for new opportunities to inspire future rocket scientists.
-Contact our Outreach Committee to learn more.
+Contact Shani Campbell to learn more.

 Calling all Outreach Volunteers